lizaberfin/DSA210_Term_Project/README.md

 Liza Berfin İnce
 30719

-### Project Idea
+### Motivation
-This project is my Data Science (DSA 210 - Introduction to Data Science) term assignment for the fall semester of 2024-2025.
-My primary goal is to analyze the relationship between my daily physical activity, represented by step count data, and my engagement on Instagram.
-The objective is to uncover potential patterns or correlations between these two aspects of my lifestyle.
-By exploring this relationship, I aim to understand how my digital habits influence my physical behavior and vice versa.
-Through this process, I will also conduct a thorough examination of the basic statistical properties and underlying patterns of both datasets.
+This project stems from my curiosity about how my digital habits, particularly Instagram engagement, relate to my physical activity.
+By analyzing these two aspects of my lifestyle, I aim to uncover patterns or correlations that could offer insights into how one influences the other.
+Additionally, this project serves as an opportunity to apply data science techniques to real-world data, helping me refine my skills in data cleaning, analysis, and machine learning.

-### Dataset
+### Data Source
+**1) Step Count Data:** This dataset was exported from the Apple Health app, which automatically tracks physical activity using sensors on my device.
+It includes daily step counts over a defined time period and was exported as a CSV file for analysis.
+Only the necessary columns were retained to focus on the key metrics of physical activity.

-The Instagram data was downloaded directly from the platform in JSON format.
-It includes detailed logs of my activity, such as likes, comments, and shares timestamps.
-For this project, I will preprocess the data to retain only the dates and total interaction counts, creating a simplified structure for analysis.
-My Apple Health step count data was exported as a CSV file from Apple’s Health Application.
-It contains daily records of the number of steps I took.
-Both datasets cover the same periods and will be aligned by date for comparative analysis.
+**2) Instagram Engagement Data:** This dataset was downloaded directly from Instagram in JSON format.
+It contains detailed logs of interaction such as likes.
+The raw data was preprocessed to retain daily totals of interactions, simplifying the dataset while preserving its essential information.

+Both datasets were aligned to cover the same time period, enabling a cohesive and comparative analysis to explore the relationship between physical and digital behaviors.

-### Plan
+### Data Analysis
-Data Cleaning and Preparation:
+**1) Data Cleaning and Preparation:**

-The first step in this project involves cleaning and preparing both datasets.
-For the Instagram data, I will convert the JSON file into a CSV format for easier processing.
-I will remove unnecessary columns and ensure that missing or duplicated records are appropriately handled.
-Once cleaned, the datasets will be merged based on their shared date field, enabling a cohesive analysis.
+- For the Instagram data:
+Converted the JSON file into CSV format for easier manipulation and analysis.
+Removed unnecessary fields and ensured all missing or duplicated records were handled.

+- For the step count data:
+Verified the integrity of the dataset, ensuring there were no gaps or inconsistencies in daily step counts.
+The two datasets were merged based on their shared Date field to allow direct comparison of daily metrics.

-Correlation Analysis:
+**2) Correlation Analysis:**

-To explore the relationship between Instagram engagement and physical activity, I will conduct a correlation analysis.
-This involves calculating statistical metrics to determine whether significant shifts in step counts correspond to changes in Instagram interaction levels.
-The analysis will help uncover potential trends or patterns between the two datasets.
+- Used statistical correlation metrics (e.g., Pearson correlation coefficient) to explore the relationship between daily step counts and Instagram engagement levels.
+- Investigated patterns where increases or decreases in one variable corresponded to changes in the other.

-Exploratory Data Analysis (EDA) and Visualization:
+**3) Exploratory Data Analysis (EDA) and Visualization:**
-To gain insights into the data, I will perform exploratory data analysis (EDA).
-This will include calculating descriptive statistics such as averages, medians, and ranges for both datasets.
-Visualization techniques, such as scatterplots and line charts, will be used to highlight trends and relationships.
-Additionally, I will compare activity patterns across different conditions, such as weekdays versus weekends and high-activity versus low-activity periods, to identify meaningful distinctions.
+- Computed descriptive statistics, such as means, medians, ranges, and standard deviations, to summarize both datasets.
+- Created scatterplots, line graphs, and heatmaps to visually identify trends and patterns.
+- Compared activity levels across different contexts, such as weekdays vs. weekends and high-activity vs. low-activity days.

-Machine Learning:
+**4) Machine Learning:**
-I'll attempt to use machine learning techniques to examine the relationship between Instagram interaction patterns and physical activity.
-Models will be developed to investigate patterns and make predictions based on the data.
-The performance of these models will be evaluated, and areas for improvement will be identified for future exploration.
+- Applied linear regression to predict step counts based on Instagram engagement and temporal features like day of the week.
+- Used clustering techniques, such as K-Means, to group days with similar behaviors in terms of activity and engagement.
+- Evaluated model performance using metrics like Mean Squared Error (MSE) and R² to assess predictive power.

+### Findings

+**Physical and Digital Interaction:**
+- There were noticeable patterns where high Instagram engagement days coincided with lower physical activity, suggesting that increased time spent on social media might reduce opportunities for movement.
+- Conversely, days with higher step counts often showed reduced Instagram interactions, potentially indicating busier schedules or activities that prioritized physical over digital engagement.

+**Temporal Patterns:**
+- Weekends tended to have higher Instagram activity but lower step counts, reflecting possible relaxation or leisure-focused behaviors.
+- Weekdays exhibited a more balanced trend, with moderate step counts and Instagram engagement.

+**Correlation Insights:**
+- A moderate negative correlation was observed between Instagram engagement and step counts, highlighting a potential inverse relationship.
+However, this correlation varied across specific time periods, suggesting that other factors might also influence these behaviors.

+### Limitations and Future Works
+**- Limitations:**
+I could not obtain detailed Instagram usage time data.
+As a result, the analysis was conducted at a daily level, which limits the ability to capture how Instagram engagement and physical activity interact throughout the day.
+Intra-day patterns, such as specific times of heightened activity or engagement, were not explored.
+Since this data is specific to my own habits, the results are personal and may not be applicable to a wider audience without additional data from other individuals.

+**- Future Work:**
+To provide a more comprehensive analysis, incorporating additional metrics such as Instagram screen time, app usage logs, or fitness data like distance walked and calories burned would enhance the depth of the study.
+Exploring time-of-day patterns could reveal how Instagram engagement fluctuates alongside physical activity throughout the day, offering insights into intra-day behavioral trends.
+Advanced techniques, such as experimenting with deep learning models like LSTMs or GRUs, could help capture temporal dependencies within the data, while classification models might predict whether a day is likely to be "high engagement" or "low engagement" based on features like step count.
+Expanding the analysis to include data from multiple individuals would uncover broader trends and provide a more generalizable understanding of the relationship between digital engagement and physical activity.
+Ultimately, these findings could be used to develop actionable recommendations for achieving a healthier balance between digital and physical activities.